Embraer says no plans to build turboprop, focuses on E2 jets

 But Embraer Commercial Aviation Chief Executive John Slattery said the project was on the back burner for now.

-“I continue to be interested in exploring the business case for a turboprop but I can assure you there are no immediate plans to launch any turboprop programme,” he told Reuters on Tuesday.
+“I continue to be interested in exploring the business case for a turboprop but I can assure you there are no immediate plans to launch any turboprop program,” he told Reuters on Tuesday.

 “Our focus now is exclusively on certification of the E190-E2, which will happen in the next few weeks, and the E195-E2 in due course, next year.”